tehwave/peterchrjoergensen.dk/README.md

 ## Development

-The website is developed using Flight PHP framework, Composer PHP dependency manager, Gulp building toolkit, JQuery JavaScript library and SASS CSS extension language.
+The website is developed using Flight PHP framework, Composer PHP dependency manager, Gulp building toolkit, JQuery JavaScript library, Bootstrap front-end component library and SASS CSS extension language.

 For more information on how I developed the website, please visit [my blog](https://blog.peterchrjoergensen.dk).